 Hi again everyone!
 I really really did have some post ideas and I might still get around to some of them, but many of them were Halloween oriented and since life and bankruptcy took over my October, I simply didn't get to them.
 We shall see what I come up with in the future, and what I actually get the time to write since I am THANKFULLY back to work.
 But anyways, for now I thought I'd share with you some of my outfit struggles and inspirations.
 Lately I've been reevaluating my wardrobe and I've realized that while I have a knack for thrifting gothy things (whenever I wear certain pieces, I always have at least three people who refuse to believe I didn't order the outfit custom from a gothy provider store) I don't exactly have a gothy direction.
 I see things and my mental checklist says: Is it black?
 Yup.
 Then it just takes off from there: Silver metal stuff attached to it?
 Lace?
 "Leather?"
 Plaid?
 Short skirt?
 Long skirt?
 Fishnet?
 Corset looking thing?
 Boots?
 Shoes?
 Grungy?
 Pretty?
 I buy a plethora of wardrobe pieces and while this might be good if I ever wanted to open my own alternative store, I have come to the conclusion that I'm really good at buying goth things, I just need to work on buying goth things that suit me and my personal style.
 So!
 A checklist for thrift adventures in the future:

-1. Thou shalt picture thyself wearing it, and not just how it fits on your body.
+Thou shalt picture thyself wearing it, and not just how it fits on your body.
 Sure, if the skirt fits, it probably moves up a few notches on the "I'll buy this" scale, but I really need to work on looking at the skirt and saying "is this me?" not just "is this black?"

-2. Thou shalt consider the piece at hand and what you can wear it with.
+Thou shalt consider the piece at hand and what you can wear it with.
 Too often I've picked up a glorious new piece of clothing and it sits in the back of my closet since I have no other pieces of clothing that would compliment it.

-3. Thou shalt DIY more.
+Thou shalt DIY more.
 There is nothing that makes an outfit feel more personal than one you create, or at least tweak, yourself.

-4. Thou shalt explore thy subculture, and most importantly, thine own personal fashion choices.
-The Alternative label covers a wide wide wide range of styles.
+Thou shalt explore thy subculture, and most importantly, thine own personal fashion choices.
+The Alternative label covers a wide wide widerange of styles.
 Since I've been feeling a little misplaced in my current clothes, perhaps I need to look at some inspiration to see if I couldn't turn those pieces of clothing into outfits that convey how I really want to express myself.
 And maybe those outfits don't have to be 100% Uber Goth All The Time.
 For example:

-I've recently made a few old pairs into shorts.
+Lately I have been possessed of the need to incorporate more pants and shorts into my outfits.
+I literally own one pair of pants although I've recently made a few old pairs into shorts.
 I've always considered myself a tomboy, and maybe trading in some skirts for pants will help me feel more in tune with that.

 Something about this image strikes me.
 Although I'll certainly be leaving the cigarettes out of my day to day style, I really like the idea of long baggy boys shirts over leggings or tights.